eBay/accessibility-ruleset-runner/examples/java/README.md

 ### Include in Your Project

-The Test NG Test follows the steps outlined in <a href='../README.md'>Include in Your Project: General Steps</a>.
+The Test NG Test follows the steps outlined in <a href='../README.md'>General Steps for Running Rulesets</a>.
 For each of these steps, we add some additional comments.

 #### Configure Parameters